billpugh/cmsc398z-student-downloads/week3/README.md

 * [Questions on class work and projects, due noon Tuesday, Sept 23rd](poker-analysis/Notes.md) - put in Notes.md and submit along with your project code
-* Questions on readings, log due noon Friday, Sept 26th - TBA
+* No questions on readings this week, but please do the readings

 ## ICPC 2025 competition